 Getting the Bus from London to Canterbury

-If you’re on a strict budget, the bus from London to Canterbury is cheaper than the train and you can get a one way ticket for about £5 through the National Express website.
+If you’re on a strict budget, the bus from London to Canterbury is cheaper than the train and you can get a one way ticket for about £5 through the Omio website.

 The trip takes 2 hours, or a bit more if you’re stuck in traffic, and they leave from London Victoria Bus Station to Canterbury Bus Station.